Most Andean birds inhabit narrow elevational

 Baseline knowledge of the makeup of these communities and factors that affect their assembly and

-maintenance hold important implications for disease ecology, public health, and large scale
+maintenance holds important implications for disease ecology, public health, and large-scale

 coevolutionary processes.